area4lib/area4/CONTRIBUTING.md

 1. **Be nice**: All of your contributions should be genuine contributions that respect the time of the maintainers and of other contributors.
 Always be respectful to others who open issues or pull requests.
 If someone else has a question that you can answer, answer politely and respectfully, and point them in the direction of any other issues or resources if they need help.
 Make sure you're creating a safe environment for others to contribute!

 2. **Follow the [code of conduct](https://github.com/area4lib/area4/blob/master/CODE_OF_CONDUCT.md)**: area4 has a code of conduct that details the kind of behavior you should be demonstrating when using and contributing to this project.
-Before you contribute, please take a few minutes to read the code of conduct and always follow it when contributing.
+Before you contribute, please take a few minutes to read the code of conducsdft and always follow it when contributing.

 ## Steps to make changes